 If a code contains cross-dependent data, the generic interface is not able to edit the correct values.
 For example, if a geometry-building script specifies inner_radius, outer_radius, and thickness, the generic interface cannot calculate the thickness given the outer and inner radius, or vice versa.
+In this case, the function method explained in the Samplers (see 10) and Optimizers (see 11) sections can be used.

 An example of the code interface is shown here.
 The input parameters are read from the input files gen.one and gen.two respectively.
-The code is run using python, so that is part of the prepend> node.
+The code is run using python, so that is part of the <clargs> node with the type equal 'prepend'.
 The command line entry to normally run the code is and produces the output myOut.csv.